pmahnke/mahnke-cocktails/recipe_processed/vesper.md

 stars: 3
 base_spirits: "Gin, Vodka, Cocchi Americano"
 youtube: "VBSjE-P_C58"
+description: "A classic Martini variation invented by Ian Fleming for James Bond, featuring a potent combination of both gin and vodka with Cocchi Americano."
 excerpt: |
   The gin-and-vodka-based Vesper cocktail made its debut in “Casino Royale.”
 If it’s good enough for James Bond, it’s probably good enough for you, too.
 ---